Two or more person carpool permit holders pay significantly less than a drive-alone commuter

 P&T works to protect parking spaces for those who pay for and properly display a valid permit and to ensure that safe and efficient transportation is maintained on campus.

-On weekdays, most of UC Berkeley's 7,000+ parking spaces require a permit, and are exclusively reserved for University affiliates (faculty, staff, students) and authorized visitors.
+On weekdays, most of UC Berkeley's 5,500+ parking spaces are exclusively reserved for University affiliates (faculty, staff, students) and authorized visitors.

-If you are a visitor traveling to campus on a weekday, the campus does offer limited hourly visitor parking.
-However, you are also encouraged to take advantage of public transport to get you comfortably and directly to your campus destination.
+If you are a visitor traveling to campus on a weekday, the campus offers limited hourly paid parking.
+However, you are also encouraged to take advantage of public transportation to get you comfortably and directly to your campus destination.

 For most campus parking areas, you must display a valid parking permit in your vehicle.
 Exceptions are public parking lots with dispensing machines or parking attendants where hourly rates are available.

-- All permits must be visibly displayed, which means that the entire face of the permit must be visible, from outside the vehicle.
+- All permits must be visibly displayed with the entire face of the permit visible from outside of the vehicle.